yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted/errors-glossary.md

 ## Open files ulimits value set low

-YugabyteDB needs to create a large number of files which may not be enabled/allowed by the OS by default.
+YugabyteDB needs to create a large number of files for writing data, logs, and a variety of other information onto the disk.
+Operating Systems (OS) may not be configured to allow a user process to open a large number of files.

 We recommend setting the soft and hard limits to 1048576.